Robyn Hendricks and Juliet Burnett in Coppelia. Photo Branco Gaica

 Each child's perception is individual and we can only give broad recommendations about the suitability of a particular ballet.
 However, we request that you consider the comfort of other audience members when deciding whether a child is able to sit quietly and happily through a performance.
 Ballet synopses are available on our website in advance of the performance.
 The duration time of each performance is also posted on the website, which may assist parents in deciding whether the ballet is appropriate for their child.
 For more information about individual productions check out What's on.

 For mainstage performances, all patrons, irrespective of age, are admitted to the performance provided that they hold an individual ticket – this includes babes-in-arms.
 We ask that you be considerate of the needs of the surrounding audience if you intend to bring a baby to the theatre.

-For Introduction to the ballet, Once upon a time and People’s day, children aged under 2 years are admitted free of charge and must sit on the lap of the accompanying adult.
+For Once upon a time and The Dream: An Afternoon for Families children aged under 2 years are admitted free of charge and must sit on the lap of the accompanying adult.

 Preparing for the ballet